rlk/envtools/README.md

     Output size.
 Image will have size `n` &times; `n`, except `rect` which will have size 2`n` &times; `n`.

-## Irradiance Generation
+### Irradiance Generation

-This tool generates an irradiance environment map from a given environment map using the same code in CubemapGen from amd and patched by [Sebastien Lagarde](https://seblagarde.wordpress.com/2012/06/10/amd-cubemapgen-for-physically-based-rendering/)
+This tool generates an irradiance environment map from a given environment map and print spherical harmonics in the console.
+It uses the same code in CubemapGen from amd and patched by [Sebastien Lagarde](https://seblagarde.wordpress.com/2012/06/10/amd-cubemapgen-for-physically-based-rendering/).

-`envIrradiance [-n n] [-f fixup] in.tif dst.tif`
+`envIrradiance [-n n] [-f toogle seamless cubemap] in.tif dst.tif`

 - `-n n`

     Output size.
 The output will be a 32-bit floating point TIFF with six pages, each `n` &times; `n` in size.

-- `-f fixup method`
+- `-f toogle seamless cubemap`

-## BRDF LUT generation
+### BRDF LUT generation

-This tool generates the brdf lut like in [UE4](http://blog.selfshadow.com/publications/s2013-shading-course/karis/s2013_pbs_epic_notes_v2.pdf)
+This tool generates the brdf LUT like in [UE4](http://blog.selfshadow.com/publications/s2013-shading-course/karis/s2013_pbs_epic_notes_v2.pdf)

 `envBRDF [-s size] [-n samples] output.raw`